theGusPassos/blog/public/posts/1_2d_animation_in_unity_with_different_sprite_sizes/post.md

 <div class="important">
 <p>
-To do the same select the sprite sheet in your resources folder and click in <b>Sprite Editor</b> in the inspector, this will open a tool where you can change the pivot for each one of your sprites.
+To do the same, select the sprite sheet in your resources folder and click in <b>Sprite Editor</b> in the inspector, this will open a tool where you can change the pivot for each one of your sprites.
 </p>

 <p>
-You can leave the Sprite Editor open to edit both the sprite sheet and the animation in the scene to make the job easier.
+You can leave the Sprite Editor open to edit both the sprite sheet and the animation in the scene, that'll make the job easier.
 </p>
 </div>

 For other characters there might have better places for a pivot, just keep in mind that it needs to be consistent in every frame.

 In this other animation for Erika, there are poses where she moves her head.
 I've used the distance between her feet and her head in standing animations to get the right height for each pivot.
-Be aware that you can put a pivot outside the sprite, and that may be necessary in some cases.
+Be aware that you can put a pivot outside the sprite if necessary.

 ![Erika's special attack animation](imgs/erika-special-attack-animation.gif)